Immern/CSNETWK-Final-Project/README.md

        ```bash
        python main.py --mode simulate --ip 127.0.0.2
        ```
 2. Type in your username in both terminals.
-This instantiates a host withint the local server and creates a User Id.
+This instantiates a host within the local server and creates a User ID.
 3. Type 'help' to get a list of the commands available.